-On April 5th, 2018 North Arrow Minerals Inc. announced the discovery of a new kimberlite during its winter exploration drilling program at the Company's 100% owned Loki Diamond Project.
-The project is located in the Lac de Gras region, approximately 30 kilometres southwest, of the Ekati diamond mine, and immediately adjacent to the west of North Arrow's Lac de Gras Joint Venture Diamond Project with Dominion Diamond Mines.
+On April 5, 2018, North Arrow Minerals Inc. announced the discovery of a new kimberlite during its winter exploration drilling program at the company's 100% owned Loki Diamond Project.
+The project is located in the Lac de Gras region, approximately 30 kilometres southwest of the Ekati Diamond Mine and immediately west of North Arrow's Lac de Gras Joint Venture Diamond Project with Dominion Diamond Mines.